SUBMISSIONS GUIDE

 Inputs: Teams are free to access the Internet and use reference materials.
 If you provide references, you may use any format, e.g., MLA, APA or Chicago, but please be consistent.
 A team is not allowed to consult with the coach or any other advisor while preparing the submission.

-Dealing with problems: in the event that a team encounters serious unexpected difficulties, such as a long period without internet connection, make a note of the nature and duration of the disruption.
+Dealing with problems: In the event that a team encounters serious unexpected difficulties, such as a long period without internet connection, make a note of the nature and duration of the disruption.

 If the disruption leads to a delay in submitting the team's work, send an email to WECC organizers at worldcasecomp@gmail.com explaining the problem that occurred and requesting forbearance of the late submission.